MTGS Year 6 to 7 Transition

 Counselling offers students the opportunity to have a confidential space to discuss and explore any worries, fears, self confidence/esteem, relationships and who they think they are or want to be amongst many, many other reasons.

 Students can be referred by teachers, by parents or can self-refer without seeking parental consent.
-However, if to be referred by a teacher or parent you must feel that counselling is something that you want to try because it will never be forced on you.
-It’s really very simple to access, all you need do is email me: [email protected] and I will send you a couple of forms to fill in so that we can then start sessions, which will run once a week, in the school day and will be rotated so that you do not miss the same class every week.
+However, if you’re referred by a teacher or parent you must feel that counselling is something that you want to try because it will never be forced on you.
+It’s really very simple to access, all you need do is email our School Counsellor and they will send you a couple of forms to fill in so that sessions can start, which will run once a week, in the school day and will be rotated so that you do not miss the same class every week.

 Lastly, the staff at Merchant Taylors’ are sincere in their efforts to support you as holistically as possible – academically, socially, emotionally and mentally and we welcome feedback with regards how best to do this.